CampfireTales in Ghana

 What’s Included

-• All meals except one lunch and one dinner, plus bottled water
+• All meals (except 2 lunches) plus all bottled water

 This is not Just travel